-In the "offline" case, the underlying construction kit' needs to be able to support stores of information that grow with time and can be used for different purposes at different times.
+In the "offline" case, the underlying construction kit needs to be able to support stores of information that grow with time and can be used for different purposes at different times.
 A control decision at one time may need items of information obtained at several different times and places, for example information about properties of a material, where it can be found, and how to transport it to where it is needed.
 Sensors used online may become faulty or require adjustment.
+Just as engineers sometimes need to recalibrate equipment evolution can provide mechanisms for testing and adjusting such sensors, e.g. by altering pupil size when the level of ambient illumination changes.

-Evolution may provide mechanisms for testing and adjusting.
-When used offline, stored information may need to be checked for falsity caused by the environment changing, as opposed to sensor faults.
-The offline/online use of visual information has caused much confusion among researchers, including muddled attempts to interpret the difference in terms of "what" and "where" information.21 Contrast [Sloman 1983].
+Similarly, when used offline, some time after acquisition, stored information may need to be checked for minor inaccuracy, or complete falsity caused by the environment changing, as opposed to sensor faults.
+The difference between offline and online uses of of visual information has caused much confusion among researchers, including muddled attempts to interpret the difference in terms of "what" and "where" information.
+Contrast [Sloman 1983].